mysteriumnetwork/documentation/content/node-runners/setup/docker.md

 ### Docker Compose

-if you dont want to run it as an docker run command, you can create an `docker-compose.yml` an put the following code inside.
+if you dont want to run it as an docker run command, you can use docker-compose for it.

 Create `docker-compose.yml`
 ```